 Hailed for her “warm voice” by Germany’s Music Heute, Polish soprano Ewa Płonka’s repertoire encompasses demanding spinto repertoire including the title role of Puccini’s Turandot.

 In the 2019-20 season the soprano makes role and house debuts including Tosca with Virginia Opera and Turandot at Oper im Steinbruch in Austria.
-She returns to Dallas Opera for Verdi’s Don Carlo covering the role of Elisabetta and singing Tebaldo, under the baton of Music Director Emmanuelle Villaume and joins Canadian Opera Company for Der fliegende Holländer, while covering the role of Amneris in Aida.
+She returns to Dallas Opera for Verdi’s Don Carlo covering the role of Elisabetta, under the baton of Music Director Emmanuelle Villaume and joins Canadian Opera Company for Der fliegende Holländer, while covering the role of Amneris in Aida.
 On the concert stage, she debuts with the Grant Park Music Festival in Delius’ rarely performed A Mass of Life, conducted by Carlos Kalmar, and debuts with the Nashville Symphony in Rachmaninoff’s The Bells, led by Music Director Giancarlo Guerrero.

 Highlights of the 2018-19 season included a return to the Badisches Staatstheater Karlsruhe for her critically acclaimed portrayal of Giovanna Seymour in Donizetti’s Anna Bolena.
 On the concert stage, she joined the Oratorio Society of New York at Carnegie Hall for Szymanowski’s Stabat Mater in a concert marking the centennial of Polish independence and made further debuts with Finland’s Oulu Symphony in Wagner’s Wesendonck Lieder, and Opéra Orchestre de Montpellier France as the soloist in Mahler’s Symphony No. 3 under the baton of Michael Schønwandt.